akhanalcs/selfhosted-guides/services/nzbdav/README.md

 # Comprehensive NzbDav Setup Guide

-This guide is an opinionated, step-by-step walkthrough to setting up NzbDav for maximum performance ("infinite library" style) with Radarr, Sonarr, Plex and Stremio.
+This guide is an opinionated, step-by-step walkthrough to setting up NzbDav for maximum performance ("infinite library" style) with Radarr, Sonarr, Plex/Jellyfin and Stremio.

+## How the "Infinite Library" Works
+Before configuring, it helps to understand the flow:

+### Path A: The Automation Flow (Radarr/Sonarr + Plex/Jellyfin)
+1. **Radarr** sends an `.nzb` file to NzbDav (acting as a download client) to "download".
+2. **NzbDav** mounts the nzb onto the webdav without actually downloading it.
+3. **NzbDav** tells Radarr the "download" is finished and points to a folder of **Symlinks** at `/mnt/remote/nzbdav/completed-symlinks`.
+   * The **Symlinks** always point to the `/mnt/remote/nzbdav/.ids` folder which contains the streamable content.
+4. **Radarr** imports these Symlinks into your library.
+For eg: `/mnt/media/movies`.
+5. **Plex** reads the Symlink -> Rclone Mount -> WebDAV Stream -> Usenet Provider.
+   * **RClone** will make the nzb contents available to your filesystem by streaming, without using any storage space on your server.

+### Path B: The On-Demand Flow (Stremio)
+1. **Stremio (via AIOStreams)** searches your indexers using the `Newznab` addon and finds a release.
+2. **AIOStreams** sends the `.nzb` to NzbDav's API to mount it.
+3. **NzbDav** mounts the file instantly via WebDAV.
+4. **AIOStreams** generates a streamable URL.
+   * *Note: If using the recommended Proxy setup, this URL points to AIOStreams, which tunnels the traffic from NzbDav.*
+5. **Stremio** plays the video from that URL (bypassing Rclone/Symlinks entirely).

+---

 ## Phase 1: Prerequisites